Hubert Hurkacz: Endorsements

 Sports company Yonex was the primary brand sponsor of Hubert Hurkacz, until 2025.
 He is now sponsored by Adidas for clothes and Wilson for racquets.
 He is also sponsored by Lotos, a Polish capital group investing in oil.
 During his matches Hurkacz wears the Lotos brand's logo on his shirts.
 At the beginning of 2022 Hurkacz started to wear the Gerald Charles GC sport watch collection during his matches.

 Hurkacz has turned his childhood love of sports cars into a partnership with U.K. based McLaren that has him driving McLaren vehicles while at tournaments.
 It started in New York City when Hurkacz toured around in the McLaren GT.
 At the 2021 BNP Paribas Open in Indian Wells he was spinning in the McLaren 720S, the same car he drives when in Poland.

 Personal life

 For the past several years Hurkacz has adhered to a vegan diet.
 However, during an interview with ATP, he stated that "when I was a kid, I didn’t like salad at all and I didn’t like most of the veggies".
 He is popularly known by many as 'Hubi'.

+Hurkacz had arthroscopic surgery on his right knee in June 2025.
+During the procedure, doctors removed an overgrown synovial membrane to help relieve the pain he was experiencing in the joint.